The plot thickens - or strikes - in Erfworld.

 In consideration of the fact that on August 27, 1883, the island of Krakatoa exploded with a force equivalent to 10,000 hydrogen bombs and produced the loudest noise in history, we deemed it wise to delete the sound effect to preserve the sanity (and ears) of our readers.

-Issue 6 of the micro-series features "NET SOUND!"
+- Issue 6 of the micro-series has Big Macintosh throwing a net over the Sass Squash accompanied by "NET SOUND!"

 Live Action TV